 (c) the electrical contractor who carries out the work, or causes it to be carried out, makes a record of the work in a form approved by the Director.

-(2AB) An electrical contractor commits an offence if the electrical contractor makes a record for the purposes of subregulation (2AA)(c) that is false or misleading.
+(2AB) An electrical contractor commits an offence if the electrical contractor makes a record for the purposes of subregulation (2AA)(c) that the electrical contractor knows, or ought reasonably to know, is false or misleading.

 (2AC) The principal employer, as defined in the Mines Safety and Inspection Act 1994 section 4(1), at a mine commits an offence if the principal employer fails to ensure that each record made for the purposes of subregulation (2AA)(c) in respect of notifiable work carried out at the mine —